-The authors and John Wiley & Sons would like to thank Doug Thornburg and Jay Woodward of the International Code Council for their thorough review of the manuscript.
+The authors and John Wiley & Sons would like to thank Doug Thornburg and Jay Woodward of the International Code Council for their thorough review of the manuscript of the previous edition and George Mann, an ICC Consultant and Seminar Instructor, for the review of this sixth edition.
 Their review does not reflect in any way the official position of the International Code Council.
 Any errors in the interpretations or illustrations in the book are solely those of the authors and are in no way the responsibility of the International Code Council.